mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   });
 ```

-9. We will add some code to handle request errors, this way, if the address we are given doesn't work we will notify it as an API response instead of crashing:
+9. Also, we should add some code to handle request errors, this way, if the address we are given doesn't work we will notify it as an API response instead of crashing:

 ```ts
   proxy.on('error', function(err) {